-Today, we want to show you what a good survey looks like.
+Today, we want to show you what a good questionnaire looks like.
 By following our tips, you will save your time and the time of your respondents, avoid the boredom effect of the survey and collect the most valuable information related to your research problem.
 Ready?
 Here are our tips on how to do a survey!

 Step 1.
 Choose one specific goal

 Take a moment to select one specific issue that you want to research among the respondents.
-When creating a survey, stick to a strictly selected process.
+When creating a form, stick to a strictly selected process.
 This will allow you to create a concise survey and eliminate questions unrelated to the topic and approaching the survey with the “What if I need this information?” attitude.

 Step 2.
 Try to keep a good survey as short as possible